apache/mesos/docs/upgrades.md

 This document serves as a guide for users who wish to upgrade an existing Mesos cluster.
 Some versions require particular upgrade techniques when upgrading a running cluster.
 Some upgrades will have incompatible changes.

+## Upgrading from 0.26.0 or 0.27.x to 0.27.2 ##

+* Mesos 0.27.2 only supports three decimal digits of precision for scalar resource values.
+For example, frameworks can reserve "0.001" CPUs but more fine-grained reservations (e.g., "0.0001" CPUs) are no longer supported (although they did not work reliably in prior versions of Mesos anyway).
+Internally, resource math is now done using a fixed-point format that supports three decimal digits of precision, and then converted to/from floating point for input and output, respectively.
+Frameworks that do their own resource math and manipulate fractional resources may observe differences in roundoff error and numerical precision.

 ## Upgrading from 0.26.x to 0.27.x ##

 * Mesos 0.27 introduces the concept of _implicit roles_.
 In previous releases, configuring roles required specifying a static whitelist of valid role names on master startup (via the `--roles` flag).
 In Mesos 0.27, if `--roles` is omitted, _any_ role name can be used; controlling which principals are allowed to register as which roles should be done using [ACLs](authorization.md).
 The role whitelist functionality is still supported but is deprecated.